fredvs/msegui_dynpo/readme.txt

 User may add new po files without the need to recompile the application.

+Here how to install:

-Just copy + paste all the files in /src into the root source directory of your application.
+Copy + paste all the files in "/msegui_dynpo/src" into the root source directory of your application.

-There are 2 files to adapt: mseconst.pas for the default data and msestockobjects.pas for the enums.
+There are 2 files to adapt: "mseconst.pas" for the default data and "msestockobjects.pas" for the enums.

   This are the arrays needed by msegui himself: lang_stockcaption, lang_modalresult, lang_modalresultnoshortcut : array of msestring;

-  This are custom arrays needed by the applications you may adapt it as you want: lang_langnames, lang_mainform, lang_settings, lang_actionsmodule, lang_projectoptions, lang_sourceform, lang_extended : array of msestring
+  This are custom arrays needed by the applications, you may adapt it as you want: lang_langnames, lang_mainform, lang_settings, lang_actionsmodule, lang_projectoptions, lang_sourceform, lang_extended : array of msestring

-There is unit po2const.pas that you may uses to fill the arrays from the po file.
+There is unit "po2const.pas" you may use to fill the arrays from the po file.
-Uses procedure createnewlang to do it.
+Run  "procedure createnewlang(thelang)" at init of your application and when changing language.

-To enable internalization, at creating form or when changing language, do for example for a caption button:
+To enable internalization, at creating form or when changing language for example a caption button, do:

- buttonok.Caption   := lang_modalresult[Ord(mr_ok)] ;
+ Mybutton.Caption   := lang_mainform[Ord(ma_wishsearch)] ;